trulabs/labs-truphone-cascades-test/README.md

 Both are built with QtCreator 3+ which must be configured to use the installed BlackBerry 10 NDK for the device or simulator.

-the test-cascades-cli will use the qmake/gcc/etc from the host (x86) the test-cascades-lib will use the qmake/gcc/etc from the ndk the test-cascades-java will be built using Gradle
+The test-cascades-cli will use the qmake/gcc/etc from the host (x86).
+The test-cascades-lib will use the qmake/gcc/etc from the NDK.
+The test-cascades-java will be built using Gradle.

 As these are Qt projects you can use the qmake on the CLI assuming that you have sourced the bbndk-env.sh file to setup the associated